 From the second the door swings open and your elderly family member wraps you in a warm embrace, through the festive holiday meal and each timeless family tradition, opportunities abound for not only quality time together, but additionally to evaluate how your parent is really doing.

 In particular, it is important to watch for possible cognitive problems, which may indicate Alzheimer’s disease.
-Because Alzheimer’s is starting to become increasingly common in older adults, and because timely diagnosis and treatment are key, Atlanta Home Care Partners, a top home care agency in Atlanta, GA, suggests monitoring for the following signs and symptoms of Alzheimer’s disease during your holiday visit this year:
+Because Alzheimer’s is starting to become increasingly common in older adults, and because timely diagnosis and treatment are key, Atlanta Home Care Partners, Atlanta Alzheimer’s care providers for the surrounding communities, suggests monitoring for the following signs and symptoms of Alzheimer’s disease during your holiday visit this year:

 1. Social differences.
 As outlined by John Ramsay, CEO of Shift 8,“Dementia can cause people to become closed-off, avoiding any sense of social interaction.”
 Take note of any hints in both the senior’s conduct and conversations that point to his or her preference for reclusiveness and isolation, particularly if the individual has always appreciated socializing.